helanstone/FluxEstimation/README.md

 ### Add additional test examples
 The code has been tested by 2hr (30min interval) data.

+### Update in future

+1. Code comments will be added in future.

+2. Automatic data-input system will be established.

+3. Automatic plot results system will be established.

+4. Rotation into the planar fit coordinate will be carried out.

+### Reference
+**Lee, Xuhui, W. J. Massman, and Beverly E. Law, eds.** Handbook of micrometeorology: a guide for surface flux measurement and analysis.
+Vol. 29.
+Springer, 2006.

+**Stull, Roland B.** An introduction to boundary layer meteorology.
+Vol. 13.
+Springer, 1988.

+**Kaimal, Jagadish Chandran, and John J. Finnigan.** Atmospheric boundary layer flows: their structure and measurement.
+(1994).

 ### Summary
 In this project, bugs in the origional provided files from Wei (2013) are fixed and several new functionality are added.